 - 42. In addition to compensation claims for personal injury and illness incidents against individuals and businesses, what classes of business does the Claims and Underwriting Exchange (CUE) hold on its database? - A. Commercial and private motor only. - B. Commercial property and business interruption. - C. Household and motor. - D. Travel and personal accident. - 43.
-Where a commercial property underwriter uses a surveyor to make an assessment of the estimated maximum loss (EML) at a single location, this will be expressed as a percentage of - A. claims over last three years. - B. insured's turnover. - C. premium. - D. sums insured. - 44.
-What would be an advantage and disadvantage respectively of an insurer using facultative reinsurance? - A. Acceptance by the reinsurer is guaranteed and labour-intensive administration. - B. Easy administration and the reinsurer can exercise influence over underwriting criteria. - C. Large, unusual risks are easily accommodated and expensive to administer. - D. Risks benefit from individual consideration and expensive to administer. - 45.
+Insurer X buys reinsurance protection for 25% of his portfolio and insurer Y chooses a reinsurance arrangement that covers all amounts above a predetermined level.
+What types of reinsurance are insurers X and Y buying? - A. X is buying facultative and Y is buying surplus. - B. X is buying quota share and Y is buying excess of loss. - C. X is buying quota share and Y is buying stop loss. - D. X is buying surplus and Y is buying quota share. - 44.
+Where a commercial property underwriter uses a surveyor to make an assessment of the estimated maximum loss (EML) at a single location, this will be expressed as a percentage of - A. claims over last three years. - B. insured's turnover. - C. premium. - D. sums insured. - 45.
+What would be an advantage and disadvantage respectively of an insurer using facultative reinsurance? - A. Acceptance by the reinsurer is guaranteed and labour-intensive administration. - B. Easy administration and the reinsurer can exercise influence over underwriting criteria. - C. Automatic cover in place and expensive to administer. - D. Risks benefit from individual consideration and expensive to administer. - 46.
 Insurer X's chief underwriter has used a catastrophe model to gauge the likely impact on the portfolio due to flood claims.
-What level of certainty of future flood losses is this model likely to provide? - A. Excellent. - B. Good. - C. Average. - D. Low. - 46.
-What are the principal benefits to an underwriter of buying reinsurance? - A. Increased premiums, enhanced levels of cover and protection against catastrophic events. - B. Lowered premiums, enhanced levels of cover and protection against catastrophic events. - C. Stability of underwriting result, increased underwriting capacity and protection against catastrophic events. - D. Stability of underwriting result, reduced underwriting capacity and protection against catastrophic events.
+What level of certainty of future flood losses is this model likely to provide? - A. Excellent. - B. Good. - C. Average. - D. Low.

-- 47. Insurer X buys reinsurance protection for 25% of his portfolio and insurer Y chooses a reinsurance arrangement that covers all amounts above a predetermined level.
-What types of reinsurance are insurers X and Y buying? - A. X is buying facultative and Y is buying surplus. - B. X is buying quota share and Y is buying excess of loss. - C. X is buying quota share and Y is buying stop loss. - D. X is buying surplus and Y is buying quota share. - 48.
-Stop loss reinsurance provide protection for - A. a portfolio of business for a specified period. - B. a portfolio of business over a 12 month period. - C. a specific risk for a specified period. - D. specific risks over a 12 month period. - 49.
-In addition to portfolio analysis and claims experience, what other information would a reinsurer typically require when providing a quotation? - A. Claims-handling expenses, return on capital employed (ROCE) and management expenses. - B. Company structure, branch and intermediary network. - C. Underwriting strategy, details of general management and trading results for the last three years. - D. Underwriting strategy, risk appetite and acceptance criteria and geographical scope. - 50.
-Pool Re provides catastrophe reinsurance protection for - A. aircraft. - B. earthquake. - C. flood. - D. terrorism.
+- 47. What are the benefits to an underwriter of buying reinsurance? - A. Increased premiums, enhanced levels of cover and protection against catastrophic events. - B. Lowered premiums, enhanced levels of cover and protection against catastrophic events. - C. Stability of underwriting result, increased underwriting capacity and protection against catastrophic events. - D. Stability of underwriting result, reduced underwriting capacity and protection against catastrophic events. - 48.
+In addition to portfolio analysis and claims experience, what other information would a reinsurer require when providing a quotation? - A. Claims-handling expenses, return on capital employed (ROCE) and management expenses. - B. Company structure, branch and intermediary network. - C. Underwriting strategy, details of general management and trading results for the last three years. - D. Underwriting strategy, risk appetite and acceptance criteria and geographical scope. - 49.
+Pool Re provides catastrophe reinsurance protection for - A. aircraft. - B. earthquake. - C. flood. - D. terrorism. - 50.
+Stop loss reinsurance provides protection for - A. a portfolio of business for an unlimited period. - B. a portfolio of business over a 12 month period. - C. a specific risk for a specified period. - D. specific risks over a 12 month period.